renanfranca/renanfranca.github.io/_posts/2023-05-22-stepping-into-vue-enhancing-the-user-experience-in-jhipster-lite.md

 ### Part II: Main.ts

 The first change I made was to add a new import at the top of the `main.ts` file.
-I imported the `LocalStorageModuleParametersRepository` class from the './module/secondary/LocalStorageModuleParametersRepository' file.
-This class is responsible for storing the module properties in the browser's local storage.
+I imported the `LocalStorageModuleParametersRepository` which is responsible for storing the module properties in the browser's local storage.

 ```javascript
 import { LocalStorageModuleParametersRepository } from "./module/secondary/LocalStorageModuleParametersRepository";